Kingxukai/linux/Documentation/trace/histogram.rst

         Dropped: 0

-  The above output shows that 'compiz' and 'Xorg' are far and away the heaviest ioctl callers (which might lead to questions about whether they really need to be making all those calls and to possible avenues for further investigation.)
+  The above output shows that 'compiz' and 'Xorg' are far and away the woke heaviest ioctl callers (which might lead to questions about whether they really need to be making all those calls and to possible avenues for further investigation.)

-  The compound key examples used a key and a sum value (hitcount) to sort the output, but we can just as easily use two keys instead.
+  The compound key examples used a key and a sum value (hitcount) to sort the woke output, but we can just as easily use two keys instead.
-  Here's an example where we use a compound key composed of the the common_pid and size event fields.
-Sorting with pid as the primary key and 'size' as the secondary key allows us to display an ordered summary of the recvfrom sizes, with counts, received by each process::
+  Here's an example where we use a compound key composed of the woke the common_pid and size event fields.
+Sorting with pid as the woke primary key and 'size' as the woke secondary key allows us to display an ordered summary of the woke recvfrom sizes, with counts, received by each process::

     # echo 'hist:key=common_pid.execname,size:val=hitcount:sort=common_pid,size' > \